-The Adjudicator will simultaneously issue a written decision (the "Final Outcome Letter") to both the Complainant and the Respondent, via the Title IX Coordinator, within seven calendar days following the hearing.
-The Final Outcome Decision Letter will include:
+The Adjudicator will simultaneously issue a written decision (the "Final Outcome Letter") to both the Complainant and the Respondent, via the Equal Opportunity and Title IX Coordinator, as part of the Final Investigative Report or, where there is a hearing, within seven (7) calendar days following the hearing.
+The Final Outcome Decision Letter (which may be the Final Investigation Report where there is no hearing) will include:

-- A description of the allegations that lead to the hearing, as potentially constituting Prohibited Conduct. - A description of the procedural steps taken from the receipt of the Formal Complaint through the determination. - A statement of factual findings supporting the determination. - A statement of the conclusions regarding the application of this Policy to the facts. - A statement of, and rationale for, the result as to each allegation, including a determination regarding responsibility. - An explanation of the disciplinary sanctions imposed on the Respondent, if any. - A statement of whether remedies designed to restore or preserve equal access to the Colleges' education program or activity will be provided to the Complainant.
-Specific remedies will be identified in the Hearing Outcome Decision Letter only to the extent those remedies directly affect the Respondent.
-The Title IX Coordinator is responsible for implementing such remedies. - The procedures and permissible bases for the Complainant and Respondent to appeal.
+- A description of the allegations that lead to the hearing, as potentially constituting Prohibited Conduct; - A description of the procedural steps taken from the receipt of the Formal Complaint through the determination; - A statement of factual findings supporting the determination; - A statement of the conclusions regarding the application of his Policy to the facts; - A statement of, and rationale for, the result as to each allegation, including a determination regarding responsibility; - An explanation of the disciplinary sanctions imposed on the Respondent, if any; - A statement of whether remedies designed to restore or preserve equal access to HWS' education program or activity will be provided to the Complainant.
+Specific remedies will be identified in the Hearing Outcome Decision Letter only to the extent those remedies directly affect the

+Respondent.
+The Equal Oppoortunity and Title IX Coordinator is responsible for implementing such remedies;

-The Adjudicator may consult with the Title IX Coordinator or their designee for questions regarding policy, procedures, and/or prohibited conduct.
+- The procedures and permissible bases for the Complaint and Respondent to appeal. - The Adjudicator may consult with the Equal Opportunity and Title IX Coordinator or their designee for questions regarding policy, procedures, and/or prohibited conduct.

-Post-Finding Written Impact and Mitigation Statements
+D. Post-Finding Written Impact and Mitigation Statements

-Where there is a finding of responsibility on one or more of the charges, the Adjudicator will review any written statements to the Title IX Coordinator for consideration by the Adjudicator in determining an appropriate sanction.
+Where there is a finding of responsibility on one or more of the charges, the Adjudicator will review any written statements to the Equal Opportunity and Title IX Coordinator for consideration by the Adjudicator in determining an appropriate sanction.
 The Complainant may submit a written statement describing the impact of the Prohibited Conduct and expressing a preference about the sanction(s) to be imposed.
-The Respondent may submit a written statement explaining any factors that the Respondent believes should mitigate or otherwise be considered in determining the sanctions(s) imposed.
-The parties may submit their statements to the Title IX Coordinator prior to the hearing but no later than 24 hours after the close of the hearing.
-The Title IX Coordinator will ensure that each of the parties has an opportunity to review any statement submitted by the other party.
-The Title IX Coordinator will only provide such statement(s) to the Adjudicator upon a finding of responsibility.
+The Respondent may submit a written statement explaining any factors that the Respondent believes should mitigate or otherwise be considered in determining the sanction(s) imposed.
+The parties may submit their statements to the Equal Opportunity and Title IX Coordinator prior before the conclusion of the Evidence Review and Response period or, where there is to be a hearing, within 24 hours after the close of the hearing.
+The Equal Opportunity and Title IX Coordinator will ensure that each of the parties has an opportunity to review any statement submitted by the other party.

+The Equal Opportunity and Title IX Coordinator will only provide such statement(s) to the Adjudicator upon a finding of responsibility.